bunnyburger0498/css-gradient-chat/README.md

 I have compiled as an .exe file on the right in the release section which you can download and run the latest build<br/>
 Alternatively, You can download these scripts here and v1 AutoHotKey from the official site and run it via AHK.<br/>
 AutoHotKey v2 is not compatible, so make sure to download v1 if you want to use the AHK method<br/>
+If you have experience with writing AHK stuff, feel free to edit code as you wish<br/>
 ## Introduction
 Hello my JBlock neighbours, its bunnyburger with gradient chat as GUI due to popular request.<br/>
 I originally made it for myself as a goofy cool thing but others wanted it too so I made it so it has a GUI<br/>